scholarsnyc/math-innovation/_posts/2012-08-21-summer-meeting.md

 ### End Products

-We can wax poetic on the merits of good pedagogy, but to quote Steve Jobs: "[Real artists ship.][ship]" Eight hours is not a lot of time—especially if you've made the mistake of eating a lot of bread for lunch.
+We can wax poetic on the merits of good pedagogy, but to quote Steve Jobs: ["Real artists ship."][ship]
+Eight hours is not a lot of time—especially if you've made the mistake of eating a lot of bread for lunch.
 So, what can we expect to ship at the end of our time together?

 [ship]: http://www.visualnews.com/2011/10/07/inspiration-from-steve-jobs-real-artists-ship/